colorgeo.com

 How do we know the soil erosion event occurred in the past?

 The high value of the Pr/Ph ratio indicates the oxic condition in the soil or marine depositional environments.
-Hence, d13 Corg positive shift indicates the relation between the soil erosion event and deposited sediments in the ocean bottom as the high value of the Pr/Ph in the ocean sediments indicate the oxic environments as for the incorporation of the more soil form the land.
+Hence, the d13 Corg positive shift indicates the relation between the soil erosion event and deposited sediments in the ocean bottom as the high value of the Pr/Ph in the ocean sediments indicates the oxic environments as for the incorporation of more soil from the land.
 On the other hand, DBF/Phe high value also indicates the soil erosion event.
-So it must be seen the high value if there is a soil erosion event occur.
-The value of the Cadalane also very important to make a correlation among them.
+So it must be seen the high value if there is a soil erosion event.
+The value of the Cadalane is also very important to make a correlation among them.

 What is a biomarker and its application in forest fire